Zhiznevsky/expenses_tracker/README.md

 # Expenses tracker
+Comments are absent, type hinting is weak.
+Implementation is partially hard to read.
+I'll work on it here or when I'll do the next project

 ## Description
 This is simple cli to track your expenses.
 Uses python and file as a storage